crhwebdev-courses/react-streams/docs/README.md

 ## Running the App

 1. change to api directory and type in console: `npm run start`
+2. change to rtmpserver directory and type i console: `npm run start`
-2. change to a new console and switch to client directory and type: `npm run start`
+3. change to a new console and switch to client directory and type: `npm run start`